 Besides the fundamental misapplications of law, the proposal also relies upon questionable presumptions of what is in the “public interest” and thus the most appropriate policy for ICANN to pursue.

-ICANN domain name policy impact many diverse stakeholders a variety of legitimate interests including freedom of expression rights and other noncommercial interests, commercial interests, and the interests of governments ll of are supposedly balanced to reach a consensus that takes into account all the stakeholders’ interests.
+ICANN domain name policy impacts many diverse stakeholders with a variety of legitimate interests, including freedom of expression rights and other noncommercial interests, commercial interests, and the interests of governments.
+All of these are supposedly balanced in the policy development process to reach a consensus that takes into account all the stakeholders’ interests.

 In contrast, the GAC document boldly asserts: “The national community and geographic meaning of the requested strings as new gTLDs must prevail above any other interest.”
 No argument is given for this proposition, however.

-ICANN’s policy development process was established to balance the various competing legitimate interests, including the interests of governments, so it is not appropriate for a GAC sub-group to presume that in that conversation among all interests that the governments’ specific view would naturally prevail as “the public interest” Let’s not skip the conversation what policy would best reflect the public interest.
+ICANN’s policy development process was established to balance the various competing legitimate interests, including the interests of governments, so it is not appropriate for a GAC sub-group to presume that in that conversation among all interests that the governments’ specific view would naturally prevail as “the public interest.”
+Let’s not skip the conversation with all stakeholders about what policy would best reflect the public interest.
 A discussion about the rights of Internet users to free expression weighed against a government’s interest to regulate words used in domain names would be a good starting point.
-This proposal presumes that a single stakeholder (the ) is the exclusive arbiter of “the global public interest”, a position that significantly undermines ICANN’s multi-stakeholder policy development process.
+This proposal presumes that a single stakeholder (the GAC) is the exclusive arbiter of “the global public interest”, a position that significantly undermines ICANN’s multi-stakeholder policy development process.

 Undermines Freedom of Expression Rights